signalfx/signalfx-agent/README.md

 capabilities for some reason.

 ## Logging
-Currently the Smart Agent only supports logging to stdout/stderr, which will generally be redirected by the init scripts we provide to either a file at `/var/log/signalfx-agent.log` or to the systemd journal on newer distros.
+Currently the agent only supports logging to stdout/stderr, which will generally be redirected by the init scripts we provide to either a file at `/var/log/signalfx-agent.log` or to the systemd journal on newer distros.
 The default log level is `info`, which will log anything noteworthy in the agent